Leash Training for Dogs

 💡 Key Training Tips

-Start indoors where there are fewer distractions
+Start indoors or in a quiet backyard where there are minimal distractions

-Reward walking by your side with treats
+Reward walking by your side with high-value treats delivered at your leg

 ⚠️Common Mistakes to Avoid